miguelvitta/desafio-tecnico-projeto-falcon/README.md

 ---

-## Features
+## Challenge Requirements Fulfilled

+This project successfully implements the core functional and technical requirements outlined in the "🧠 Desafio Técnico – FALCON Vision AI" document.

+### Functional Requirements

-* **Real-Time Person Detection**: Utilizes the YOLOv8 model to detect and track people in a live webcam stream.
+* **Real-Time Person Detection & Tracking**: The application uses a YOLO model to detect and track people from a live webcam feed.
-* **Event Logging**: All key events, such as application start/stop and person detections, are logged to a local SQLite database for persistence.
+* **Event Timestamping**: It logs the timestamp for when individuals are detected.
+* **Visual Characteristic Collection**: The system captures the dominant clothing color of detected individuals.
+* **Interactive UI**: A Streamlit dashboard provides a real-time video feed and data visualizations.
-* **QR Code Control**: The camera feed can be stopped by showing a specific QR code to the camera.
+* **QR Code Control**: Detection is stopped when a specific QR code is shown to the camera.
-* **Interactive Dashboard**: A web interface built with Streamlit displays the live camera feed and an analytics dashboard with charts and filterable data.
+* **Data Visualization Dashboard**: The UI includes a dashboard with Plotly and Altair charts to filter and visualize statistics, avoiding basic chart types like pie charts as requested.

+### Technical Requirements

+* **Language**: The application is written entirely in **Python**.
+* **AI Frameworks**: It utilizes **ultralytics** for the YOLO model and **opencv** for image processing.
+* **UI Framework**: The user interface is built with **Streamlit**.
+* **Local Storage**: Event data is stored locally in a **SQLite** database.

+*Note: The integration with an LLM for a chat-based query interface is a planned feature for future development.*

 ---